-Pet Diagnostics in West Ashley
+Pet Diagnostics in Charleston, SC

-When the results of a pet’s physical wellness exam are abnormal, we usually recommend an advanced diagnostic exam.
-We believe in a multi-modal approach to diagnostics and are equipped with radiology, laboratory, ultrasound, endoscopy, tonometry, and other technology to provide your pet with the best possible diagnostic care.
+When the results of a pet’s wellness exam are abnormal, we usually recommend an advanced diagnostic exam.
+We believe in a multi-modal approach to diagnostics and are equipped with radiology, laboratory, ultrasound, tonometry, and other technology to provide your pet with the best possible diagnostic care.

 Using digital radiography (X-rays), we can obtain clear and detailed internal images of our patients.
 These images can be viewed and evaluated from several rooms in our clinic and are used to diagnose many problems like fractures, arthritis, gastro-intestinal conditions, foreign bodies, urinary stones, and cancer.
 When films are taken to be evaluated by the OFA (Orthopedic Foundation for Animals) for hip dysplasia and other congenital orthopedic conditions, pets are sedated to capture the best images.
 As part of our fear-free initiative, we also sedate pets that may be stressed or in pain.